hazelcast/hazelcast-go-client/README.md

 Hazelcast is an open-source distributed in-memory data store and computation platform that provides a wide variety of distributed data structures and concurrency primitives.

-Hazelcast Go client is a way to communicate to Hazelcast 4 and 5 clusters and access the cluster data.
+Hazelcast Go client is a way to communicate with Hazelcast 4 and 5 clusters and access the cluster data.

 ## Sample Code